govuk-one-login/mobile-wallet-cri-test-harness/README.md

 ## Overview

-The GOV.UK Wallet test harness lets you validate your credential issuance implementation without using the mobile app.
+The GOV.UK Wallet test harness lets you validate your credential issuance implementation without using the GOV.UK One Login app.

 There is more guidance on GOV.UK Wallet in the [technical documentation](https://docs.wallet.service.gov.uk/).